I was a dreamer, because I needed it

 I started writing songs when I was 11 years old.

-To me, this was the moment I became an artist.
+This is the moment I became an artist.

-I spent my teenage years reading, writing and trying to make sense of life.
 For many reasons, I lived in a kind of isolation, and I did not feel seen by the people around me.

 Partly because that's how teenagers feel.
-Partly because the absence of my dad cracked something open that not many in my surrounding had experienced - or if they had, they recovered quickly and went on to daily 'struggles'.
+Partly because the absence of my dad cracked something open that not many in my surrounding had experienced - or if they had, they recovered quickly and went on to daily 'business'.

 But I did feel understood - by anyone with a strong and genuine spirit.
 By those, who had seen and felt life deeply.

 I met them through books, music and movies.
 I loved reading biographies by artists, writers, designers, entrepreneurs,...
-All those things gave me deep inspiration, and it was all I needed.

 I was a dreamer and I created a world on my own - a place where I felt understood, inspired and free.

-My story is what drives my desire to make art: I know what it means to listen to the right song at the right time, to feel connected to someone through a shared thought and feeling.
+I know what it means to listen to the right song at the right time, to feel connected to someone through a shared thought and feeling.

 As a teenager, music spoke for me - it was my connection to the world.

-And I instantly knew: this is where I belong.
+this is where I belong.

-The toughest obstacles you'll encounter in life are the ones within yourself, and you have to resolve them all alone, within your own mind.
-And I made it.
+The toughest obstacles you'll encounter in life are the ones within yourself,

-If there is success: that's how it feels.
+And if there is success: that's how it feels.